PiyaphatC/PiyaphatC/README.md

 - 👋 Hi, I’m Park
 - 👀 I’m interested in data-driven models for river morphology and the natural regime.
-- A former master student at Water Resouces engineering, Penn State.
+- A former master's student at Water Resouces Engineering, Penn State.
 - 🌱 Currently, I'm an ecohydrologist at RID, Thailand.
-- 📫 How to reach me pmc5570@psu.edu
+- 📫 How to reach me piyaphat.civilcu@gmail.com

 <!---
 PiyaphatC/PiyaphatC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.